Donnie Wahlberg: Film and TV career

 He has said he considers himself a character actor rather than a "movie star" like his brother.

 As of 2011, Wahlberg is the host of an internet radio show on Friday nights at 8 pm PST called "DDUB's R&B Back Rub" on Cherry Tree Radio and appeared in the 2011 comedy Zookeeper.

 Wahlberg is the current host of the documentary series Very Scary People since 2019, the broadcast of which moved from HLN to Investigation Discovery in 2023.

 In November 2016, it was reported that he was a co-producer on a CBS comedy in early development about a boy band reuniting after 20 years.

 In 2021, Wahlberg worked on season five of The Masked Singer as the rooster "Cluedle-Doo" who gave exclusive clues to the viewers.
 After performing Mark Morrison's "Return of the Mack" in the semi-finals, Wahlberg was unmasked.
 He even stuck around when Omarion was unmasked as the wild card contestant "Yeti".

 In 2022, he sold two TV police drama projects as an executive producer to CBS Studios as part of an overall deal with the studio, Harbor Blue and Samaritan, though neither had entered production as of 2024.
 Earlier that year, the production company Work Baby Productions he formed together with his wife to develop unscripted, reality and documentary content signed a three-year first-look deal with Lionsgate, including a partnership with Pilgrim Media Group.

 In 2024 he was featured in the Paramount Plus documentary Larger Than Life: Reign of the Boybands and the following year in 2025 in the HBO documentary series Celtics City as well as in the ESPN series Believers about the Boston Red Sox.

+In the fall of 2025, after Blue Bloods ended, Wahlberg reprised his roll as Det.
+Danny Reagan in the hit-TV police drama Boston Blue.
+Set in the Boston, Massachusetts, area, he comes to the aid of his son Sean after he is critically injured on the job at the Boston Police Department, and follows his life moving to Boston to be close to his son.